asger-finding/anotherkrunkerclient/README.md

 <!-- necessary evil to have a cool header -->

 The be-all and end-all Krunker client.
 All good features from other clients crammed into one neat, fast package.
-Built with boilerplate in mind so you can base your client off of akc.
+Built with boilerplate in mind so you may fork this project to create your own client.

 ## Work-in-progress